Tobe Hooper: Career

 His supernatural thriller film Djinn premiered at the 2013 Abu Dhabi Film Festival.

 Personal life

 Hooper was married three times.
 He married his first wife, Maev Margaret Noonan, in 1961.
 They divorced in 1969, producing one son, William Tony Hooper, who was born in 1964.
 In the Fall of 1979 issue of Cinefantastique magazine, Hooper declared "I'm divorced.
 I was married very young and been divorced about eight years."
 At the time of the interview, his son lived with him in Los Angeles.

 Hooper married again in 1983 to Carin Berger (daughter of actor William Berger), but they divorced in 1990.
 He later married Rita Marie Bartlett in 2008, but they divorced in 2010.

-A few months prior to his death, Hooper publicized images of his bruised face after he said that his girlfriend, who was thirty-eight years his junior, had beaten him.

 Death

 Hooper died of natural causes in the Sherman Oaks neighborhood of Los Angeles, California, on August 26, 2017, at the age of 74.

 Legacy

 Filmmakers who have been influenced by Hooper include Hideo Nakata, Wes Craven, Rob Zombie, Alexandre Aja, Jack Thomas Smith, Kiyoshi Kurosawa, Takashi Miike and Nicolas Winding Refn.
 Ridley Scott said that his work on Alien was influenced more by Hooper's The Texas Chain Saw Massacre than any other genre film.